 “Because,” you answer, “without a job I don’t get paid.
 And without money I can’t buy those things that enhance the quality of my life.”

 To which I respond: And isn’t this precisely what we mean by featherbedding?
 We’re not asking you to produce anything.
 At least not in the sense that but for your producing it it wouldn’t get produced.
-We’re just making it a condition of being paid that you turn up to work.
+We’re just making it a condition of being paid that you turn up to where we don’t need you to work.
 And we’re doing that because if we didn’t then no one would turn up to work, and so nothing would get produced, and so no one’s quality of life would be enhanced.

 I get that.
 And I also get why there’s a limit to what we can do about this silliness, like welfarism and job-sharing and earlier retirement.
 All that I’m saying is that unemployment is serving, in our language, as a metonym for not having money.
 And it’s a metonym which, like using crime as a metonym for harm, is doing us considerable disservice.
 We could cut the crime rate in half by legalizing marijuana, and I personally think we should.
 But in so doing we wouldn’t have reduced social harm by one iota, except the social harm of incarcerating young people for preferring a joint over a beer.